CROCHET BASICS

 Dtr

-Tension Tension or Gauge refers to how lose or tight you crochet your stitches.
+Tension Tension or Gauge refers to how loose or tight you crochet your stitches.
 Some patterns list measurements for a certain number of stitches and/or rows.
 This tells you if your tension or gauge meets what is recommended for your pattern.
 If not, adjust your hook size accordingly.
 Gauge

-Visit CROCHET AUSTRALIA
+Visit PATTERNS FOR CROCHET

-for information about Australian Crochet Stitches...
+for information about UK Crochet Stitches.

 Crochet Guild of America Lessons: